pulumi/pulumi-az-pipelines-task/overview.md

 ### I installed the Pulumi task extension to my organization, but I still cannot find it.

 Try to uninstall the extension, and then re-install it.
 Most of the times this resolves the issue with discovery.
 If you are still experiencing issues, please open an issue [here](https://github.com/pulumi/pulumi-az-pipelines-task/issues).

+### How do I deploy to AWS, GCP and other cloud providers using Pulumi and this task extension?

+Pulumi supports several [cloud providers](https://www.pulumi.com/docs/intro/cloud-providers/), including [Kubernetes](https://www.pulumi.com/docs/intro/cloud-providers/kubernetes/).
+You can deploy to any cloud provider that Pulumi supports using this task extension, by simply setting the required environment variables as part of each cloud provider's setup, as your Pipeline's build variable.

+For example, in order to deploy to [AWS](https://www.pulumi.com/docs/intro/cloud-providers/aws/setup/#environment-variables), simply set the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` env vars either as pipeline variables or in a variable group that is linked to your pipeline.